loveencounterflow/intertype/README.md

 * **[–]** implement `fields`
 * **[–]** in `_compile_declaration_object()`, add validation for return value
 * **[–]** implement using `optional` in a declarations, as in `{ foo: 'optional.text', }`
-* **[–]** find a way to avoid code duplication in handling of field `sub_tests` across all four test methods (`isa`, `isa.optional`, `validate`, `validate.optional`); can we bake those right into `declarations[ type ].test()`?
-But then what when more fields get declared?
-  * this wouldn't pose a problem if we required that `intertype` instances be closed for further declarations before being used first; this could happen implicitly on first use
-  * if we didn't want that, we'd have to re-formulate the declaration's test method each time a field is declared for a given type
 * **[–]** what should RHS `optional.foo.bar` mean, is it potentially different from `foo.optional.bar` (even if we never want to implement the latter)?
 Observe that wile `optional.foo.bar` might mean something different than `foo.optional.bar`, when testing for `isa.optional.foo.bar x` we apparently still